 There are several types of scanners.
 You can go through them one by one here in this article.
 After going through the article let us figure out the scanners that help us scan books and nothing else.

-Similar to what we have already written in the article how to scan books without damaging them, we will have to scan the books in this fashion if they are not to be damaged or destroyed.
+Similar to what we have already written in the article on how to scan books without damaging them, we will have to scan the books in this fashion if they are not to be damaged or destroyed.
 This type of scanning is also known as non-destructive scanning or intact scanning.
 The books are preserved intact while we scan them ensuring that the book will be the same way how it came to us.